-For many, their SEO journey starts with learning about keywords.
+For many, their SEO journey starts with learning about keyword research.
 Often, the next step is trying to understand keyword density.
 It sounds simple, but it’s easy to end up confused.
 So, if you’re struggling with what is keyword density, let alone if it matters, don’t worry.
 We’ve all been there.

 The good news is that keyword density matter less than you think or what you might read online.
 However, the bad news is that it isn’t as clear-cut as some SEO blogs will have you believe.